-I have 11 AP classes under my belt as of this year, and I have scraped a respectable grade on every exam I’ve taken and managed a natural A in every class.
-(The exception to both of those statements, however, is Physics II, in which I pulled a natural 86 and an AP exam score to match the name of the class).
-With such a résumé, I feel inclined to share what I wish I had known two years ago.
-So, without further ado, here are five tips on how to get A’s in APs from someone who has tried just about everything.
+I had 11 AP classes under my belt by the end of junior year, and I scraped a respectable grade on nearly every exam I took and managed an organic A in almost every class.
+With such a résumé, I feel inclined to share what I wish I had known prior to taking advanced courses.
+Here are five tips on how to get A’s in APs from someone who’s tried just about everything.

-Okay, I’ll give you a little more elaboration.
-I wish I had some alternative for you, but there’s a reason those textbooks are so heavy and pricey: they’re loaded with invaluable knowledge.
-I got into textbooks in my junior year, and as a result, my cumulative average went up about four points in every class.
-Those questions that are “totally unfair” because they relate to material your teacher never covered in class are most likely in your textbook.
-I've found that reviewing the textbook two days before the test, just to solidify all of the information, is the best way to do well in my social studies classes.
-Other than that I just read it when I am thoroughly confused in math and science classes (with the exception of statistics, where I owe it my grade), and it almost always clears up the problem.
-I know it sounds painful, but read the book and watch your grades soar.
+Just read it.
+I wish I had some alternative for you, but there’s a reason those textbooks are so heavy and pricey: They’re loaded with invaluable knowledge.
+I really got into my textbooks junior year, and as a result, my cumulative average went up about four points in every class.
+Those questions that seem “totally unfair” because your teacher never covered the material in class are most likely in your textbook.
+I've found that reviewing the textbook in the week leading up to a test, just to solidify all information, is the best way to do well—I found it especially helpful in my social studies classes.
+Other than that, I read it when I’m thoroughly confused in math and science classes (except for statistics, where I owe my grade to the entire book), and it almost always clears up the problem.
+I know it sounds painful but read the book.

-Your approach is vital here.
-When I say “talk to your teachers,” I don’t mean go to them after school and complain that you have a B in their class and whine for them to fix it.
-There’s a big difference between “Ms. Park, I have a B in your class because I failed that one test and I really want an A. Can you give me some bonus points?” and “Ms. Park, I found the material on that Chapter 9 test really difficult, and I got some tutoring through NHS and now I feel much better about it.
-As of right now, I feel like my grade in your class doesn’t reflect my understanding of the material; is there any way I can work with you to get some extra credit in the hopes of bringing my grade up?”
+When I say, “Talk to your teachers,” I don’t mean go to them after school and complain that you have a B in their class and whine for them to fix it.
+There’s a big difference between “Ms. Park, I have a B in your class because I failed that one test and I really want an A. Can you give me bonus points?” and “Ms. Park, I found the material in the Chapter 9 test difficult, and I got some tutoring and feel much better about it.
+As of right now, I feel like my grade in your class doesn’t reflect my understanding of the material.
+Can I work with you to do extra credit to bring my grade up?”